 by Lanie Clauson, Student Public Relations Writer

 Located in southwest Ohio, Cedarville University is an accredited, Christ-centered, Baptist institution with an enrollment of 4,715 undergraduate, graduate, and online students in more than 150 areas of study.
-Founded in 1887, Cedarville is recognized nationally for its authentic Christian community, rigorous academic programs, including the Bachelor of Science in computer science program, strong graduation and retention rates, accredited professional and health science offerings, and high student engagement ranking.
+Founded in 1887, Cedarville is recognized nationally for its authentic Christian community, rigorous academic programs, including its Bachelor of Science in Cyber Operations and Bachelor of Science in Computer Science, strong graduation, and retention rates, accredited professional and health science offerings, and high student engagement ranking.
 For more information about the University, visit www.cedarville.edu.